Testing#

 This document also assumes that you have read Pull request workflow so that you understand where the testing procedures fit into the broader workflow of preparing a pull request that changes Tax-Calculator source code.

 No messages indicate the tests pass.
-Fix any errors.
-When you pass all these PEP8-like tests, proceed to the second phase of testing.
+Fix any warnings.
+When you pass all these coding-style tests, proceed to the second phase of testing.

 Testing with pytest#